-12.1 Cooling-off period
+11.1 Cooling-off period

 If, after taking out this plan, you feel that it is not suitable, you may cancel it by writing to us.
-If you do this within 30 days from the date we send you your welcome pack (or a copy) as shown on your welcome pack, we will cancel your plan and refund your regular payment.
-We will refund any single payment (or payments), subject to taking off any losses that may have been incurred as a result of falls in the value of assets relating to the investment for the period that it was in force.
+If you do this within 30 days from the date we send you your welcome pack, we will cancel your plan and refund your payment (or payments), subject to taking off any losses that may have been incurred as a result of falls in the value of assets relating to the investment for the period that it was in force.
 The date we use to work out the refund will be the date we receive your cancellation request.
-We strongly recommend that you consult your financial broker or adviser before you cancel your plan

-12.2 Can the plan be cancelled or amended by the insurer?
+11.2 Can the plan be cancelled or amended by the insurer?

 If the cost of administering your plan increases unexpectedly, we may need to increase the charges on your plan.
 Also, we can alter the plan (or issue another plan in its place) if at any time it becomes impossible or impracticable to carry out any of the rules of your plan because of a change in the law or other circumstances beyond our control.
-If we alter your plan (or issue another in its place), we will send a notice explaining the change and your options.